kimschles/quickleft-way/agile-cheatsheet.md

 Show the business value that was delivered in the sprint and the commitments that were hit by walking through the features in real time.

 Ask client to accept each story after it is demoed.
 When they do, they are agreeing that you've built what you said you would and that it works.
 If the feature that satisfies the story isn't what the client anticipated, either move the story back into the backlog or add a new story that better explains expectations.
-Agile gets things right through iteration, if something isn't right...iterate!
+Client acceptance can happen before a formal QA process.
+If QA finds a bug after the client as accepted the story, it should be filed and addressed as soon as possible.
+Agile gets things right through iteration.
+If something isn't right...iterate!

 ### Sprint Planning